reisir/settings/README.md

  - [ ] Hold alt to override auto-inject?
  - [ ] Improve the theme system, move theming variables outside of internal variables.
  - [ ] Slider template
+ - [ ] Make variables use `ClipStringW` instead of `W`
+ - [ ] Selected indicator doesn't take scrolling into account
+ - [ ] Close button
+   - [ ] Set category back to 0
+ - [ ] Change the version in rainmeter.inc template
  - [ ] Toggle for variable indenting
+ - [ ] Reset s_OnChangeAction before release
  - [ ] Write wiki for templates
  - [ ] Write more examples for the wiki
  - [ ] Better (custom ?) colour picker that can handle alpha
+ - [ ] Make the "delete all files" red when hovering over "Generate & Inject"
  - [ ] Document Tooltip
    - [ ] Make it work first
  - [ ] Proofread the wiki